 Helps manage diabetes and other insulin-resistance diseases

-Unlike the simple carbohydrates that are found in sugar and refined flour, the high fibre and complex carbohydrates that are found in spelt don’t cause blood sugar level spikes.
+Unlike the simple carbohydrates that are found in sugar and refined flour, the high fibre and complex carbohydrates that are found in ancient grains don’t cause blood sugar level spikes.
 By regulating the release of insulin and glucose in the body, it helps to manage diabetes for those who already suffer from the condition, or prevent more people from developing it

 Help improve bone health and prevent osteoporosis

-Spelt has an impressive range of essential minerals, including Zinc, magnesium, copper, phosphorous, and selenium, that will strengthen your bones and teeth.
+Ancient grains have an impressive range of essential minerals, including Zinc, magnesium, copper, phosphorous, and selenium, that will strengthen your bones and teeth.
 They can help to prevent the age-related weakening of bones in old age and diseases like osteoporosis.

 Helps prevent gallstones

-The high amount of insoluble fibre in spelt plays a big part in the prevention of gallstones, particularly in women.
+The high amount of insoluble fibre plays a big part in the prevention of gallstones, particularly in women.
 Excessive amounts of bile acids can cause gallstones to form.
 However, insoluble fibre can increase how quickly food moves through the intestines and also reduce the secretion of bile acids.